rafah1/Robot-RACECAR/README.md

 ## Setup

-For the software setup you can check [here]().
+For the software setup you can check [here](https://github.com/rafah1/Robot-RACECAR/blob/main/docs/software_setup.md).

-## See also

-* [JetBot](http://github.com/NVIDIA-AI-IOT/jetbot) - An educational AI robot based on NVIDIA Jetson Nano

-* [JetCam](http://github.com/NVIDIA-AI-IOT/jetcam) - An easy to use Python camera interface for NVIDIA Jetson
-* [JetCard](http://github.com/NVIDIA-AI-IOT/jetcard) - An SD card image for web programming AI projects with NVIDIA Jetson Nano
-* [torch2trt](http://github.com/NVIDIA-AI-IOT/torch2trt) - An easy to use PyTorch to TensorRT converter